canonical/ubuntu-server-documentation/how-to/how-to-install-a-squid-server.md

 ```

 > **Note**:
-> If a formerly customised squid3 was used to set up the spool at `/var/log/squid3` to be a mountpoint, but otherwise kept the default configuration, the upgrade will fail.
-The upgrade tries to rename/move files as needed, but it can't do so for an active mountpoint.
-In that case you will need to adapt either the mountpoint or the config in `/etc/squid/squid.conf` so that they match.
+> If a formerly customised squid3 was used to set up the spool at `/var/log/squid3` to be a mount point, but otherwise kept the default configuration, the upgrade will fail.
+The upgrade tries to rename/move files as needed, but it can't do so for an active mount point.
+In that case you will need to adapt either the mount point or the config in `/etc/squid/squid.conf` so that they match.
 > The same applies if the **include** config statement was used to pull in more files from the old path at `/etc/squid3/`.
 In those cases you should move and adapt your configuration accordingly.

 ## Further reading